 The mission of Cal Performances is to inspire, nurture and sustain a lifelong appreciation for the performing arts.
 Cal Performances, the performing arts presenter of the University of California, Berkeley, fulfills this mission by presenting, producing and commissioning outstanding artists, both renowned and emerging, to serve the University and the broader public through performances and education and community programs.
-In 2005/06 Cal Performances celebrated 100 years on the UC Berkeley Campus.
+Cal Performances celebrates over 100 years on the UC Berkeley Campus.